Fekide/strapi-plugin-translate/plugin/README.md

 For the field types `component`, `dynamiczone`, `media`, `relation`, `richtext`, `string`, `text`, you can additionally configure the behavior when translating automatically under the name `Configure automated translation for this field?`.
 There are three options:

-- `translate`: The field in automatically translated using DeepL
+- `translate`: The field is automatically translated using the provider
 - `copy`: The original value of the source localization is copied
 - `delete`: The field is let empty after translation